 Researchers believe that there may also be a hormonal component to the cause as many of the autoimmune conditions are more common in women of childbearing age.

 The type of autoimmune disorder or disease that occurs and the amount of destruction done to the body depends on which systems or organs are targeted by the autoantibodies.
 Disorders caused by autoantibodies that primarily affect a single organ, such as the thyroid in Graves’ disease or Hashimoto’s thyroiditis, are often the easiest to diagnose as they frequently present with organ-related symptoms.

-Disorders due to systemic autoantibodies (affects multiple organs or systems) can be much more elusive.
-Although the associated autoimmune disorders are rare, the signs and symptoms they cause are relatively common and may include: arthritis-type joint pain, fatigue, fever, rashes, cold or allergy-type symptoms, weight loss and muscular weakness.
+Disorders due to autoantibodies (affects multiple organs or systems) can be much more elusive.
+Although the associated autoimmune disorders are rare, the and they cause are relatively common and may include: arthritis-type joint pain, fatigue, fever, rashes, cold or allergy-type symptoms, weight loss and muscular weakness.
 Additional complications may include vasculitis (inflammation of blood vessels) and anaemia.

 Signs and symptoms

 Signs and symptoms will vary from person to person.
 They can vary over time and/or with organ involvement, often tapering off and then flaring up unexpectedly.
 To complicate the situation, some may have more than one autoantibody, have more than one autoimmune disorder, and/or have an autoimmune disorder without a detectable level of an autoantibody.
 This may make it difficult for the doctor to identify the prime cause and arrive at a diagnosis.

 The diagnosis of autoimmune disorders starts with a complete medical history and a thorough physical examination.
 The doctor may request one or more diagnostic studies that will help to identify a specific disease.
 These studies may include:

 - blood tests to detect autoantibodies, inflammation, and organ involvement/damage.